Collection Referral Process:

 Any case with a “Per Agency Request” close reason is being returned to the referring agency to take next steps or to place the debt on the Uncollectible Debt Detail form with the most appropriate uncollectible reason selected. **Please send your uncollectible debt forms to BCEIntake@azag.gov.

 Once all uncollectible cases have been favorably reviewed by the JLBC, you can click on the link(s) below to review the debts that you may now "write-off" your books.
-If you have a significant number of debts to review for uncollectible abatement, you may also request an excel version report by sending your request to the Collection Supervisor, Melissa Porter, at Melissa.Porter@azag.gov.
+If you have a significant number of debts to review for uncollectible abatement, you may also request an excel version report by sending your request to the Collection Supervisor, Diana Norris, at Diana.Norris@azag.gov.
 Please keep in mind that after a debt has been favorably reviewed and “written-off”, the debt can always be re-established and payment collected (in cases where a debtor calls in after-the-fact to make payment, etc.).

 Below are links to prior JLBC meeting minutes in which you can view debts that have been favorably reviewed by fiscal year.